The Official Anime & Manga Thread Vol: 三

 Designs

-And now we get to my favorite part, the designs of the Gundams :pimp: I noted in my review of Gundam Wing that Wing is a series where you get multiple Gundam pilots and that you don't see that in many other places.
-Surprise, surprise, you get that here :lol: The New Federation has 2 Gundam pilots in the Frost Brothers, while the Freeden has 3 at first, which is then boosted to 4 when Jemil gets his own Gundam.
+And now we get to my favorite part, the designs of the Gundams :hat I noted in my review of Gundam Wing that Wing is a series where you get multiple Gundam pilots and that you don't see that in many other places.
+Surprise, surprise, you get that here :lol The New Federation has 2 Gundam pilots in the Frost Brothers, while the Freeden has 3 at first, which is then boosted to 4 when Jemil gets his own Gundam.
 I think the writers were more creative with some than with others.
 The Air Master and the Leopard are clearly inspired by the Wing Zero and the Heavy Arms, though still unique in their own ways.
 And, perhaps playing to the well-worn feel of this world, aren't nearly as powerful.
 That lack of power kind of goes for Gundams in general in this series though.
 In other installments Gundams are the super special custom, whether they're from centuries in the past or brand new they're the top of the line models on the market.
 I feel like in this series they're closer in ability to regular mobile suits.
 This can also work when you take into account that the majority of tech on Earth was hindered by the devastation caused by multiple colony drops.
 So there hasn't really been much room to advance.
 Those are the side Gundams however, the main Gundam(s) however are pretty damn solid :smokin

 700